Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 service principal and a client secret.
 The corresponding `clientId` and `tenantId` for the service principal can be obtained from the [App registration page][app_registration_page].

-When using Azure Active Directory, your principal must be assigned a role which allows access toService Bus, such as the `Azure Service Bus Data Owner` role.
+When using Azure Active Directory, your principal must be assigned a role which allows access to Service Bus, such as the `Azure Service Bus Data Owner` role.
 For more information about using Azure Active Directory authorization with Service Bus, please refer to [the associated documentation][aad_authorization].